dasch-swiss/dsp-api/docs/02-dsp-ontologies/knora-base.md

 - `originalMimeType` (0-1): The original MIME type of the file when it was uploaded to the Knora API server.

 - `isPreview` (0-1): A boolean indicating whether the file is a preview, i.e. a small image representing the contents of the file.
-A preview is always a `StillImageFileValue`, regardless of the type of the enclosing `Representation`.
+A preview is always a `StillImageAbstractFileValue`, regardless of the type of the enclosing `Representation`.

 The subclasses of `FileValue`, which are intended to be used directly in data, include:

-- `StillImageFileValue`: Contains metadata about a still image file.
+- `StillImageAbstractFileValue`: Contains metadata about a still image file, which can be either `StillImageFileValue` (an image stored in Sipi) or `StillImageExternalFileValue` (a reference to an image stored in an external IIIF service).

 - `MovingImageFileValue`: Contains metadata about a video file.